 Figure 14.
-Sites where AWACs with co-mounted sensors (AWAC-01 to 11) and seabed frames with light & turbidity sensors (Pos-12 to 15) have been deployed for the proposal.
+Sites where AWACs with co-mounted sensors (AWAC 01 to 11) and seabed frames with light & turbidity sensors (Pos 12 to 15) have been or are planned to be deployed for the project.

 Figure 15.
 Annotated photograph of the instruments attached to a frame with an ADCP.